From Personal to Professional

 The research team has now identified several compounds that bind to brachyury and appear to disrupt its functioning, and Drewry is working to show cause and effect.
 “That’s the next big thing we need to work on is understanding that the effect we see in a chordoma cell is due to this molecule binding to brachyury,” Drewry said.
 “That’s the next scientific challenge that’s going to push the field along.”

 There is also a possibility that Drewry’s work will have application beyond chordoma treatments.
 Data collected through the years from cancer patients have shown that many aggressive cancer cases are linked to the presence of the brachyury protein.
 Compounds that Drewry develops could be used as tools to explore brachyury’s role in a variety of cancer types, and also as templates for drugs that could one day represent effective treatments.

 Targeting the brachyury protein is a new strategy for researchers developing cancer drugs, making private philanthropy a critical source of funding for Drewry’s work.
 John Watson and Betsy Blackwell have pledged to match donations up to $50,000 to support Drewry’s lab.
 The funding will help Drewry continue his research until further grants from the federal government and other funders are secured.

 “They are trying to unlock mysteries that are unknown to us,” Watson said.
 “They are on a very important knowledge development journey.
 They haven’t gotten there yet, and we’d like to help.”

 The Chordoma Foundation has awarded more than $1.5 million in grants to Drewry’s research, and Sommer uses a single word to describe the feeling Drewry’s work gives him: hope.

-“It is truly justified hope that we can solve this problem now,” Josh said.
+“It is truly justified hope that we can solve this problem now,” Sommer said.
 “It’s knowing that we are on the cusp of important discoveries.
 That’s why it’s important to support David’s work.”